apache/pulsar/site2/docs/security-token-admin.md

 You can use tokens to identify a Pulsar client and associate with some "principal" (or "role") that is permitted to do some actions (for example, publish to a topic or consume from a topic).

-A user typically gives a user a token string from the administrator (or some automated service).
+A user typically gets a user a token string from the administrator (or some automated service).

 The compact representation of a signed JWT is a string that looks like as the follwing: